James Russell Lowell School (Philadelphia)

+The James Russell Lowell School is a historic, American elementary school that is located in the Olney neighborhood of Philadelphia, Pennsylvania.

+It is part of the School District of Philadelphia and was added to the National Register of Historic Places in 1988.

+History and architectural features

-James Russell Lowell School is a historic elementary school located in the Olney neighborhood of Philadelphia, Pennsylvania.
-It is part of the School District of Philadelphia.
-The building was designed by Henry deCourcy Richards and built in 1913–1914.
-It is a three-story, five bay reinforced concrete building with brick facing and granite and terra cotta trim in a Classical Revival-style.
+This historic building was designed by Henry deCourcy Richards, and was built between 1913 and 1914.
+It is a three-story, five-bay, reinforced concrete building with brick facing and granite and terra cotta trim, and was designed in a Classical Revival-style.
 It features decorative panels and a center entrance topped by an entablature.
 The school was named for American Romantic poet, critic, editor, and diplomat James Russell Lowell (1819-1891).

 The building was added to the National Register of Historic Places in 1988.